nandanpatkar/Programming-Street-150/Logic_Building_Questions.md

 # Explanation: This function implements a basic file compression algorithm using bit-level operations to convert characters to binary and back.
 ```

-These solutions cover a wide range of logical building problems from basic to advanced levels, providing a solid foundation for developing problem-solving skills in programming.